pricing

 Most pricing advice tells you to look at what competitors charge and match it.
 That’s backwards.
 If you don’t know what it actually costs you to make something, you’re just guessing — and guessing is how makers end up busy but broke.

 In this guide, we’ll walk through the complete formula for pricing your handmade products: from raw materials to overhead to markup, with a worked candle example so you can see the numbers in action.
+We also cover how to adjust pricing for different sales channels and the most common mistakes makers make.

 Know your true cost before you set a price.